The Machiavellian Moment

 The Machiavellian Moment is a work of intellectual history by J. G. A. Pocock (Princeton University Press, 1975).
-It posits a connection between republican thought in early 16th century Florence, English-Civil War Britain, and the American Revolution.
+It posits a connection between republican thought in early 16th-century Florence, English-Civil War Britain, and the American Revolution.

 A "Machiavellian moment" is that moment when a new republic first confronts the problem of maintaining the stability of its ideals and institutions.
-Machiavellian thought was a response to a series of crises facing early 16th century Florence in which a seemingly virtuous state was on the cusp of destruction.
+Machiavellian thought was a response to a series of crises facing early 16th-century Florence, in which a seemingly virtuous state was on the cusp of destruction.
 In response, Machiavelli sought to revive classical republican ideals.
 Works like The Prince and those of some pre-English Civil War thinkers and a group of American Revolutionary personalities all faced similar such moments and offered related sets of answers.
+In 2004, Pocock disclosed that, during the writing of both The Machiavellian Moment and The Foundations of Modern Political Thought by Quentin Skinner, "we were in regular correspondence, and the title of my work was in fact suggested by Skinner."

 Background

+"Machiavelli, Harrington, and English Political Ideologies in the Eighteenth Century"

-In 1965, J.G.A.
-Pocock published "Machiavelli, Harrington, and English Political Ideologies in the Eighteenth Century" in the William and Mary Quarterly.
-In this article, Pocock interrogated Machiavelli's focus on armed militancy in the Discorsi as a recourse for temporal stability in polities subject to the whims of fortuna.
+In 1965, J. G. A. Pocock published "Machiavelli, Harrington, and English Political Ideologies in the Eighteenth Century" in the William and Mary Quarterly.
+In this article, Pocock analyzed Machiavelli's focus on armed militancy in the Discorsi as a recourse for temporal stability in polities subject to the whims of fortuna.
 In Pocock's estimation, "Polybius was the most representative among the ancients and Machiavelli--the Machiavelli of the Discourses--among the moderns."
 In the 1656 The Commonwealth of Oceana, James Harrington retained armed militancy as secondary to landholdings for temporal stability in polities: "Harrington conveys what was to be perhaps his chief gift to eighteenth-century political thought: the discovery of a means whereby the county [from "county assemblies"] freeholder could equate himself with the Greco-Roman polites and profess a wholly classical and Aristotelian doctrine of the relations between property, liberty, and power...Harrington's citizen may or may not be an entrepreneur, but he is primarily a freeholder...the right to bear arms [from Machiavelli's Discorsi], and the propertied independence enabling one to provide one's own, become the tests of citizenship in Harrington's England as they had been in Athens or Rome."
 Pocock nuanced his previous interpretations of James Harrington's writings and allowed for the possibility of freeholder entrepreneurship, but still held that "government" was more manifest than "trade" in his ideas.